 Now for the reason why I only used that small amount of cream.

 The cream, as I said, absorbed very quickly and it is not oily at all.
 After it dries on the skin it becomes matte!
-It’s a lovely thing, and it lasts for quite a long time, especially when paired with a sebum powder or pact.
+It’s a lovely thing that lasts for quite a long time, especially when paired with a sebum powder or pact.

 The problem is that my skin, as oily as it is, really needs moisture (as I wrote in the introduction).
 And this cream doesn’t moisturize at all.
 So what happened on my skin is that, okay yes it did produce less oil on my T zone, but not only did my U zone feel stretchy and under moisturized (which I fixed eventually by applying a different cream on that area) but my thin skinned T zone started peeling – so it was now oily and peeling.
 It did not harm my pimples or sensitivities at all, though, it is worth mentioning.